 Impact of Whiplash on Daily Life and Work

 Beyond the physical pain and discomfort, whiplash can substantially impact daily life and work.
-Individuals with whiplash may find performing routine activities challenging or even getting a good night’s sleep.
+Individuals with whiplash may find it challenging to perform routine activities or even get a good night’s sleep.
 In Las Vegas, where many people depend on personal transportation, the impact of such injuries can be significant.

 For those who work in physically demanding jobs, the limitations imposed by whiplash can lead to significant financial strain.
 Whether it’s the inability to return to work immediately or the need for ongoing medical treatment, the consequences of whiplash extend beyond the initial shock of the car accident.